 - In fact, some properties are on 'exchange only' lines - you're connected directly to the exchange, bypassing the street cabinet altogether.
 And that means you're not included in a fibre rollout.
 Boo.

 - It's also physically difficult to lay fibre cables.
 Rural areas tend to have farmland, streams and lakes, hills, and even mountains, which aren't very cable-friendly.

 - The infrastructure that's already there tends to be older with less up-to-date tech - making it difficult to carry faster speeds.

 - And it's expensive to improve that infrastructure - and it isn't always economically viable for broadband companies to lay such costly lines for so few customers.
 Boo again.

 Well, if you've got the cash to spare (and you'll need a lot of it), you can pay out to get a fibre line installed.
 BT is often willing to connect your property up if you're willing to pay for it - same goes for Virgin Media if it operates in your general area - but it can cost well over £1,000.
 It's even more than that for full FTTP (fibre-to-the-premises) fibre.

 If you'd rather not squander your savings, however, you do have some options:

 - Work with what you've got.
-Do everything you can to boost your internet speed using the tips in our guide and our free ebook [PDF].
+Do everything you can to boost your internet speed using the tips in our guide.

 - Check out wireless broadband - a kind of broadband delivered through the air using science, such as mobile broadband or a community wireless scheme.
 It's not ideal - you'll need decent signal, and download limits can be pretty low - but it's something.